Galera Load Balancer Parameters

 192.168.1.1 192.168.1.2 192.168.1.3

 This initializes the exec back-end to execute external programs.
-It runs the mysql.sh script on each destination server in order to determine it’s availability.
+It runs the mysql.sh script on each destination server in order to determine its availability.
 You can find the mysql.sh in the Galera Load Balancer build directory, under files/.